-What Is The Lectin-Free Diet?
+What Is the Lectin-Free Diet?

 But what, exactly, are lectins?
 And should you be following a diet that restricts or eliminates lectins?
 That depends.
 Here's a little bit more information to help determine whether or not you need to be paying attention to the lectins in your diet.

-Lectins are proteins that bind to other carbohydrates.
+According to 2021 research published in the Journal of Biosciences, lectins are proteins that bind to other carbohydrates.
 They've been referred to as "anti-nutrients" because they aren't digestible in the human gastrointestinal tract, and could potentially prevent your body from absorbing key minerals like calcium, iron, phosphorus and zinc.

-What is the Lectin-Free Diet?
+What Is the Lectin-Free Diet?

 According to Gundry, these foods are low in lectins and OK to eat on a lectin-free diet.